jbandi/oldblog.jonasbandi.net/_posts/2016-10-01-myth-of-superset.md

 ```

 The issue [is discussed on GitHub](https://github.com/Microsoft/TypeScript/issues/2606).
 One of the conclusions there is that TypeScript is not a superset in the sense of compatibility but in the sense of "feature sets".
-I think that is a strange interpretation of "superset", which degrades the value proposition of TypeScript, because any programming language that compiles to JS would be a superset with this interpretation
+I think that is a strange interpretation of "superset", which degrades the value proposition of TypeScript, because any programming language that compiles to JS would be a superset with this interpretation.

 For the above issue, there is an easy solution which requires only a small change in the code to make the TypeScript compiler happy: